 Contact allergic reactions occur to the part of the dog that comes into contact with the allergen, such as the neck, paws, tail, neck, chin, anal area, groin, or tummy.

-Short-haired German Shepherds are more likely to suffer from contact allergies than the longer-haired ones because the allergens can get into contact with their skin quicker and more easily.
+Short-haired German Shepherds are more likely to suffer from contact allergies than the longer-haired ones because the allergens can get into contact with their skin more easily.

 Although contact allergies can occur at any age, they are more likely to be visible in German Shepherds with weakened immune systems.